Litter - Frequently Asked Questions

-Our recycling team will be happy to provide litter pickers, gloves, hi-viz vests and bags for you to use.
+Our waste team will be happy to provide litter pickers, gloves and bags for you to use if available.
 We will also arrange to have the rubbish uplifted following your litter pick.

 Simply check the litter picking results on our events calendar to ensure that no one else has arranged to do a litter pick in the same area on the same dates.
 If the dates are free, contact us to make arrangements.
 We can also publicise your event on our events calendar to encourage other volunteers to come along and participate.

 Please note that the waste team require at least 2 weeks notice for booking litter picking equipment as the equipment is subject to availability.

 Are biodegradable things like apple cores and banana skins considered to be litter?

 Litter is waste that has been created by you and is left lying around in a public place.
 Biodegradable items, including breadcrumbs, are considered to be litter and you can be prosecuted for dropping them in a public place.